10 Tips to Help Family Members of Addicts Cope

 In 2013, about 6.6 percent of the American population was dependent on alcohol or had difficulties relating to alcohol use, while more than 24 million people had abused an illicit drug in the prior month, says the National Institute on Drug Abuse.

 Families play a large part in the recovery of an addict.
 Every single one of these people had to fight back against that addiction, and chances are, nearly all of these people had family members and friends rooting for their eventual recovery.
+If you’re the loved one of someone struggling with addiction, you may have many questions and concerns, such as how to deal with a drug addict (dealing with addiction).
+Some other potential concerns include:

+When considering how to deal with an addict and how to deal with addiction, it’s important to consider the nature of addiction.
 Addictions don’t happen in silos.
 They happen in communities filled with loving people.
 When addictions strike, those family members and friends need to take steps to get the person they love into treatment programs that can help.

 These family members and friends also need to take care of their own health, so they can provide the love and support addicted people need in order to heal.
-These are 10 tips that can help families to do just that.
+These are 10 tips that can help families to do just that:

 Learn as much as possible about addiction.